Amor-Jansen/BorderRealm/README.md

 ### User stories
 - ### First time visitor goals:
-    1. As a first time visitor,
+    1. As a first time visitor, I was unsure of how to play the game.
-    2. As a first time visitor,
+    2. As a first time visitor, I could not see my game score.
-    3. As a first time visitor,
+    3. As a first time visitor, I did not understand the game.

 - ### Returning visitor goals:
-    1. As a returning visitor,
+    1. As a returning visitor, I want to be able to play this on my phone.
-    2. As a returning visitor,
+    2. As a returning visitor, I would like to increase the difficulty.
-    3. As a returning visitor,
+    3. As a returning visitor, I would like more enemies.

 - ### Frequent user goals
-    1. As a frequent user,
+    1. As a frequent user, I would like more games.
-    2. As a frequent user,
+    2. As a frequent user, I would like to see a leaderboard.
-    3. As a frequent user,
+    3. As a frequent user, I would like to make contact with the game developer.

 ### Design
 - ### Colour scheme